michaelmilleryoder/fanfiction-nlp/README.md

 `fic_id`, `chapter_id`, `para_id`, `text`, `text_tokenized`

-Please tokenize text (split into words) before running it through the pipeline and include this as a fourth column, `text_tokenized`.
+Please tokenize text (split into words) before running it through the pipeline and include this as a final column, `text_tokenized`.
 We are working on including this as an option.
 A script, `tokenize_fics.py`, is included for convenience, though this will require modification to work with your input.

 ## Output